askmrsinh/akka-chordsim/README.md

 to the user.
 The system is initialized using the number of users, storage nodes and read/write ratio present in the configuration file of the application.
 Once the system is initialized, a storage node can leave and join the system.

+We have used Akka Management module to implement REST functionality.
 Nodes can also be dynamically removed via DELETE requests to `ClusterSystem@127.0.0.1:8558/cluster/members/{address}`
     ```
     {
         "message": "Leaving akka.tcp://ClusterSystem@127.0.0.1:2551"
     }
     ```
 Further one can make GET requests to `ClusterSystem@127.0.0.1:8558/cluster/members` to get the overview of the ring.
     ```
     {